mrozekma/serial-bridge/doc/index.rst

 Layout structure
 """"""""""""""""
 Each layout is comprised of cells that are organized into rows, columns, stacks, and nodes (a cell containing the actual node terminal).
+Structural (non-node) cells are described by objects containing the following keys:

+* :field-mandatory:`type` -- ``'row'``, ``'column'``, or ``'stack'``.
+* :field-optional:`height` -- The height of the cell.
+See the explanation of fractional units below.
+* :field-optional:`width` -- The width of the cell.
+See the explanation of fractional units below.
-Each non-node cell specifies a ``children`` array containing the cells within it.
-Rows and columns can nest indefinitely, while stacks can only contain nodes.
-Node cells do not specify ``children``, but do specify ``name``, the name of the node they contain.
+* :field-optional:`children` -- An array of the cells nested within this one.
+Rows and columns can contain any cells and nest indefinitely, while stacks can only contain nodes.
+This can also be ``'*'`` to include all the nodes not specified elsewhere in the layout.

+Node cells are the leaves of the layout, specifying the actual node that should be displayed at that location in the layout.
+Node cells are described by objects containing the following keys:

+* :field-mandatory:`type` -- ``'node'``.
+* :field-mandatory:`name` -- The name of the node to display here.
+* :field-optional:`height` -- The height of the cell.
+See the explanation of fractional units below.
+* :field-optional:`width` -- The width of the cell.
+See the explanation of fractional units below.
+* :field-optional:`optional` -- True to skip this node if the device rendering the layout doesn't have it.
+False (the default) if this layout should be unavailable to devices lacking this node.

-Each cell can also optionally specify a width or height.
-These are `fractional units <https://www.w3.org/TR/css-grid-2/#valdef-flex-fr>`_, so each one represents a fraction of the total width/height available, determined by dividing the value by the sum of all the values in that row/column.
+The ``width`` and ``height`` fields in cell configuration are measured in `fractional units <https://www.w3.org/TR/css-grid-2/#valdef-flex-fr>`_.
+This means each value represents a fraction of the total width/height available, determined by dividing the value by the sum of all the values in that row/column.
 For example, if three cells in the same row specify widths 1, 2, and 3, they will be allocated 1/6th, 2/6th, and 3/6th of the row width, respectively.
 Any cell that does not specify a width or height will default to 1.

 For example, the layout in this figure: